mehrismore/shoutout-generator-front/README.md

 A web-based shoutout generator for SheSharp Hackathon Oct 2021 - Frontend

-For the backend, see the repo here: https://github.com/Meganmccarty/shoutout-generator-backend

-This project was built as part of a hackathon held by the amazing SheSharp community and Troopl.nl: https://github.com/shesharpnl
+This project was built as part of a hackathon (Oct 2021), held by the amazing SheSharp community and Troopl.nl: https://github.com/shesharpnl

 ## Get your own copy